James Maybrick

-James Maybrick (24 October 1838 – 11 May 1889) was a Liverpool cotton merchant.
+James Maybrick (24 October 1838 – 11 May 1889) was a British cotton merchant.
 After his death, his wife, Florence Maybrick, was convicted of murdering him by poisoning in a sensational trial.
 The "Aigburth Poisoning" case was widely reported in the press on both sides of the Atlantic.

-More than a century after his death, Maybrick was accused of being the notorious serial killer Jack the Ripper, owing to his own words in a diary, but critics countered that the diary and confession are a hoax.
-Forensic tests were inconclusive.
-In his book They All Love Jack, writer, researcher, and filmmaker Bruce Robinson produced an argument that it was his brother, Michael Maybrick, who was the true killer.
-There have also been attempts to link Maybrick to the murders of the Servant Girl Annihilator, who preyed during 1884 and 1885 upon the city of Austin, Texas.
+In 1992, Maybrick was accused of being the notorious serial killer Jack the Ripper, based on the discovery of a diary which contained an account allegedly written by Maybrick himself.
+Critics countered that the diary and confession were a hoax, but forensic tests were inconclusive.
+Michael Barrett, who claimed discovery of the diary, signed a sworn statement saying the diary was a forgery, but the Ripper hypothesis retains defenders.

+There have also been attempts to link Maybrick to the murders of the Servant Girl Annihilator, who killed several women during 1884 and 1885 in the city of Austin, Texas.

+In his book They All Love Jack, writer, researcher, and filmmaker Bruce Robinson produced an argument that it was James’s brother, Michael Maybrick, who was the true poisoner who killed James.

 Life

 Maybrick was born in Liverpool, the son of William Maybrick, an engraver, and his wife, Susanna.
 He was christened on 12 November 1838, at St Peter's Church in the city.
 He was named after a brother who had died the year before and was the Maybricks' third of seven sons.